 They’d had no reason to hate her when she first arrived.
 No reason other than what they made up in their heads.
 She came to town on a Monday.
 The flood of people that had poured in for the holy week of Semana Santa was receding.
 The buses arrived nearly empty but left full.
 For the rest of the year, until the next Semana Santa, the small fishing village of Barra de Navidad would be a ghost town.

 As soon as Esperanza stepped off the bus, rumors started spreading.
 It was her beauty that disturbed the women of the village.
 A woman this beautiful could have any man she wanted.
 Of course, each of the women in Barra thought for sure theirs was the man she wanted.

-She was so beautiful that sections of the village seemed to freeze in time as she walked by.
+In the short time it took for Esperanza to walk from the bus station to Doña Luz’s old bakery, the whole town became aware of the strange, beautiful, husband-stealing woman who had just arrived.
+She was so stunning that sections of the village seemed to freeze in time as she walked by.
 Even after she passed, it took several seconds for people to thaw out and resume their normal activities.

 She carried two old leather bags, which contained everything she owned.
 Her long, black hair draped over her bare shoulders.
 Her white cotton blouse had elastic at the top and bottom.
 The top of her blouse was pulled down, exposing her shoulders, and the bottom fit snugly just under her ample bosoms—which bounced with every step she took.
 The cotton top was so sheer that if she ever got caught in the rain, there would be no mystery as to what she was hiding underneath.